JoshAbbott259/Codetolookgoodonjobapplications/README.md

 # Codetolookgoodonjobapplications
-Created this so for job applications it can demonstrate coding experience
+Created this for job applications so I can demonstrate coding experience